Molodos/ElegooNeptuneThumbnails/README.md

 - The estimated print time can be added to thumbnail
 - Add estimated filament usage in meters to thumbnail
-- Add estimated filament usage in grams (for 1.75mm diameter PLA) to thumbnail
+- Add estimated filament usage in grams to thumbnail
 - Add layer height to thumbnail

 > If you have some idea on how to improve the plugin, feel free to create an issue for that